nimbal/nimbalwear/README.md

-# nwpipeline
+# nimbalwear

-nwpipeline is the NiMBaLWear data processing pipeline.
+nimbalwear is the NiMBaLWear data processing pipeline.
 This pipeline is used to process data from wearable sensors.

 This package is pre-release and should not be distributed outside the NiMBaLWear team.
 Additional functionality and documentation will be provided in subsequent releases.